Automattic/wp-calypso/packages/composite-checkout/README.md

 ### usePaymentProcessor

 A React Hook that returns a payment processor function as passed to the `paymentProcessors` prop of [CheckoutProvider](#CheckoutProvider).
 Takes one argument which is the key of the processor function to return.
 Throws an Error if the key does not match a processor function.
 See [Payment Methods](#payment-methods) for an explanation of how this is used.
 Only works within [CheckoutProvider](#CheckoutProvider).

+### usePaymentProcessors

+A React Hook that returns all the payment processor functions in a Record.

 ### useRegisterStore